pivotal/docs-platform-automation/docs/concepts/upgrade.md

    set for the state file resource.

 1. **Manual recovery**.
-The VM can always be recovered manually by deploying the Ops Manager OVA, raw, or yml from Pivnet.
+The VM can always be recovered manually by deploying the Ops Manager OVA, raw, or yml from Tanzu Network.

 Below is a list of common errors when running `upgrade-opsman`.